TimOliver/BlurUIKit/README.md

 # Features

+* Adds an extension on `UIView` to enable real time gaussian blurs on live view content.
-* Enables the ability to add progressive blur or gaussian blur effects to UIKit applications.
+* Enables the ability to add a progressive blur gradient under areas that require higher contrast between layers.
 * Allows an optional 'dimming' colored gradient to add additional contrast when needed.
 * Dimming and blur gradients can be configured independently.
 * Highly optimized to avoid regenerating gradient mask images unless needed.